Pilot and Feasibility Grants 2020/2021

 - The principal applicant should be a registered member* of the Banting & Best Diabetes Centre at the time of application submission.
 However, faculty who are new to the field of diabetes research are not required to be members at the time of application submission but will be required to become a BBDC member if their Pilot and Feasibility Grant application is awarded funding. (*For more information about BBDC membership please view the Membership section of this web site.)

-- Co-applicants must be independent researchers (not trainees).
+- Co-applicants must be independent researchers (not trainees or research associates).
 Co-applicants are not required to be members of the BBDC or U of T faculty members.

 - The proposed research must be conducted at the University of Toronto or one of its affiliated institutions.